larrygorham/steam-generator/readme.txt

 /home/pi/boot/

 From https://github.com/larrygorham/steam-generator
- copy all *.c and *.txt into the boot directory:
+ copy all *.c, *.sh and *.txt into the boot directory:

 Compile all *.c in the boot directory using the following format: sudo gcc steam.c -o steam -lwiringPi -lm